 While in Warsaw, we stayed in a great Airbnb apartment that I would recommend to everyone!
 Perfect for a quick stay in the city, it had everything we needed and enjoyed the most amazing view of the city skyline!

 With just a few days, we only scratched the surface of what this interesting city has to offer.
-But, hopefully, this travel guide should give you a good idea of how to spend three days in Warsaw.
-I can’t wait to return, we absolutely fell in love with Poland.
+But, hopefully, this travel guide should give you a great idea of how to spend a weekend in Warsaw.

 Have you been to Warsaw?
 What were your highlights?
-Is there anything I missed?
-Leave a comment below and let me know what you love about this cool city.
+Did I miss anything?
+Let me know in the comments what you love about Warsaw.